2lambda123/BlackSwanAI/README.md

 Input desired conditions, trading pairs and amounts into conditions.json

 Fund ByBit futures account with funds for an inverse trading pair (BTC, ETH, etc) - support for linear pairs with USD collateral coming in future updates.
-See roadmap/white paper for details
+See roadmap/white paper for details.